The Desi urge to ALWAYS have a freezer stocked full of Shami Kebab, ready to fry on demand, is REAL.

 Line them up on a tray or container lined with greaseproof paper and place the kebabs next to each other, avoiding too much overlapping as they may stick together.
 Don't put Shami Kebabs on top of each other.
 If you haven't got enough space on the tray, add another sheet of greaseproof paper over the first layer of Shami Kebabs and then lay the rest of the Kebabs on there.

-Cover with a lid, foil or clingfilm before placing into the freezer for about 24hrs, or till whenever they’re frozen solid.
+Cover with a lid, foil or clingfilm before placing into the freezer for about 24hrs, or till they're frozen solid.

 To defrost/cook from frozen